GOV.UK Notify is built for the needs of government services. It has processes in place to:

 - a text message code that Notify sends to your phone

 If signing in with a text message is a problem for your team, contact us to find out about using an email link instead.

 Information risk management

-Our approach to information risk management follows National Cyber Security Centre (NCSC) guidance.
+Our approach to information risk management follows NCSC guidance.
 It assesses:

 - how Notify is built